 What Causes Crusting After Hair Transplant?

-How do Scabs Fall Off After Hair Transplant?
+How Does Crusting Fall After Hair Transplant?